utep-cs2401-20s/lab-w12-Raisa-NN/README.md

     * 3 pts for the implementation

 ### Subggested Schedule
-Monday -- Create the test cases & the constructor Wednesday -- Create the search, and height methods & test.
+Monday -- Create the test cases & the constructor <br />
+Wednesday -- Create the search, and height methods & test.